microsoft/hlsl-specs/proposals/0045-clustered-geometry.md

 the user for each cluster in a BLAS.
 Different BLASs could reuse simmilar building blocks, and thus share cluster ID.

+There also needs to be a way for apps to tell driver shader compilation to expect that acceleration structures being raytraced may contain clusters.
+In the API this is a raytracing pipeline flag, `D3D12_RAYTRACING_PIPELINE_FLAG_ALLOW_CLUSTERED_GEOMETRY`, and this flag needs to be available when raytracing pipeline state subobjects are authored in HLSL, including `RayQuery` objects for inline raytracing.
+The reason for the flag is in case the possibility of clusters in an acceleration structure requires a different path in the driver/hardware ray traversal algorithm that might incur overhead that can be avoided if it is known clusters will not be used.
+In other words, a driver that supports clustered geometry should not regress the performance of applications that choose not to use it, or shipped before clustered geometry existed.

 ## HLSL

 ### Enums

+#### ClusterID invalid
 ```C
 enum CLUSTER_ID_CONSTANTS : uint
 {